 Meet Our Team

-Our team at the IMPACT Lab is composed of accomplished researchers and dedicated graduate and undergraduate research assistant who are committed to advancing the field of clinical psychology and mental health.
-Each member brings unique expertise and a shared passion for making a difference in field of mental health services.
+Our team at the IMPACT Lab is composed of accomplished researchers and dedicated graduate and undergraduate research assistants who are committed to advancing the field of clinical psychology and mental health.
+Each member brings unique expertise and a shared passion for making a difference in the field of mental health services.

 Matteo Bugatti, Ph.D.